trangnguyen2906/Power-BI-Sales-Performance-Analysis-Retail/README.md

 - **Expand Copiers, Accessories, and Phones** in high-performing regions such as **Central EU, North Asia, and the US**, where both volume and margin potential are proven.

-- **Conduct a SKU-level audit** of the Machines sub-category, especially in underperforming countries like Turkey, Nigeria, and the Netherlands.
+- **Conduct a SKU-level audit** of the **Machines sub-category**, especially in underperforming countries like Turkey, Nigeria, and the Netherlands.
 Prioritize phasing out or rebranding low-efficiency products.

 - **Leverage Canada** as a high-margin testbed for premium tech offerings.
 Despite its small size, its operational efficiency makes it ideal for pilot campaigns or bundling strategies.